-We are excited to announce that we have officially re-opened for in-studio and online ballroom dance lessons for all ages at our newly renovated Middletown, CT location!
+We are open for in-studio and online ballroom dance lessons for all ages at our newly renovated studio in Middletown, CT location!
 Whether you’re looking for a new date night idea as a couple, want a new way to stay fit, or have always wanted to try ballroom dance, we’re your top choice for CT ballroom dance lessons!
 Also ask us about our kids summer dance camp programs.
 We love bringing the joy of dance to the whole family!

 Visit us for Dance Lessons & Classes in These Dance Styles & More: